gae123/sd2/README.md

 1. Bring your own container images.
 We do not provide tools to generate docker images, we expect that are already available and published in a local or remote repository.
+1. Although this might change in the future, you are currently responsible to set up your DH (it really only needs a account with your user name, ssh access and docker installed).

 ## Troubleshooting